fan2goa1/kaggle-ICR/README.md

 The second one is thresholding, writing the code like ```p0[p0 > 0.65] = 1``` to help us get a lower LB score, but it is risky.

 For the first action, that is, probabilities calibration, we have [another method](https://www.kaggle.com/competitions/icr-identify-age-related-conditions/discussion/426748) providing a better public LB score.

+## After the Comp
+It is frustrated for me to defeat in this competition.
+My best submission is my last one but I didn't choose it, which made me lose the silver medal.

+What impressed me most in this competition is that, it may be the most severe shake up of all time.
+And to my surprise, even a single catboost model without any feature engineering could get a silver medal.
+Thus, I give up to study more about this tricky competition.
+In a word, it's a boring game.